Photo adapted from image by Erik Lucatero on Unsplash

 Privilege: When this white boy asked a black girl to date him in the ‘80s

-Jason Kilgore
+Jason A. Kilgore

 In 1988, I had just turned 16, had recently started driving, and was attracted to a girl.